 - Sonic the Hedgehog:

 - Sonic Unleashed: Eggmanland.
 Roller coasters regularly going off the rails, bottomless pits beneath the ferris wheel, open lava pits, free-roaming monsters, and more robots than should even be legal.
 And the less said of what Eggman used to build this joint in the first place the better.

-- Carnival Night Zone from Sonic 3, what with all the spikes, robots, and the infamous rotating barrel.
+- Carnival Night Zone from Sonic 3, what with all the spikes, robots, and the infamous red-and-white barrel.

-- Sonic Colors has Eggman build another from entire planets and alien technology.
-Not quite the standard look for this trope, what with the bright colors and the Level Ate, but still not a place to take the kiddies thanks to killer robots and the alien enslavement.
+- Dr. Eggman's Incredible Interstellar Amusement Park from Sonic Colors.
+Not quite the standard look for this trope, what with the bright colors and the food-themed world, but still not a place to take the kiddies thanks to Eggman's robot minions and the alien enslavement.
 Eggman's PA announcements also indicate this place to be extremely unsafe.